 - limit the SSIDs broadcast, documenting exceptions

-- certificate authority, identified by a device certificate
+- certificate authority (CA), identified by a device certificate

-provide a mechanism for separating Wi-Fi network traffic belonging to users of particular classes (guests, different organisations), using one of the following methods:
+provide a mechanism for separating wifi network traffic belonging to users of particular classes (such as guests and different organisations), using one of the following methods:

 - prioritise and manage the competing bandwidth requirements of the different classes of user

-- deploy guest Wi-Fi on a workplace network using all the separation methods above
+- deploy guest wifi on a workplace network using the separation methods above

 - consider using encrypted tunnels between access points and controllers